crdroidandroid/install_docs/11/nx_tab.md

 Make sure to give Android at least 10GB.
 If prompted, select "Dyanmic: Android 13+".
 Press "Next Step", then "Start".
-When the process is complete, press "Flash Android" and reboot to recovery.
+When the process is complete, press "Flash Android", but do not reboot to recovery.

+### Joy-Con setup
+Return to Hekate's main menu by pressing "Close" on the top right of the screen Towards the bottom left of the screen, press "Nyx Settings" Towards the top right, press "Dump Joy-Con BT", then press OK.
+Go back to Hekate's main menu, go to "Other Configs" Hold volume up, then select crDroid.
+Do not release volume up until the crDroid splash screen appears.

 ### Installing crDroid from recovery
 Download the crDroid ZIP file.